Urban Density and Equity of Access to Social Services in Australian Urban Areas: Findings

-At a broad level, Table \ref{tab:sa4} shows that urban regions (SA4s) with the highest accessibility are generally those with the greatest population density and the lowest percentage of standalone housing and highest percentage of apartments.
+At a broad level, Table \ref{tab:sa4} and Figures \ref{fig:SSPTSSI} and \ref{fig:sa4} shows that urban regions (SA4s) with the highest accessibility are generally those with the greatest population density and the lowest percentage of standalone housing and highest percentage of apartments.
 These areas generally correspond to the inner city regions.
 In Melbourne, this consists of a single inner city region, where Sydney has a number of dense (but lower density) inner regions spread across the city.
 None of the other Australian cities have levels of density and access approaching Melbourne and Sydney.

 In answering our questions, we show that two Australian cities (Melbourne and Sydney) have some characteristics of a compact or 15-minute city, generally in the CBD and the inner suburbs where greater housing density is situated.
 However, even in them, access quickly diminishes in the middle and outer regions.
+If we intend to start defining what levels of access are considered adequate, as \cite{ryan_defining_2023} urge is necessary and that is something policy makers are often reluctant to do, even minimal goals such as at least one childcare facility, one pharmacy, and one GP within a 800m distance of all urban residents are currently beyond the reach of most in Australian cities.
 Overall, access to social services is limited and bereft in the peri-urban areas of Australian cities, areas with lower socioeconomic demographics, thereby exacerbating social inequalities.

 These results are in line with \cite{bruno_universal_2024}'s global assessment of 15-minute cities which found that no Australian cities can be considered 15-minute cities.
 Melbourne and Sydney performed best, with walking trips to services estimated at 17 minutes and 19 minutes respectively.
 This suggests that access to essential services such as health care and mental health support is suboptimal and this is particularly the case for populations without access to private transport.